Anahareo: Early life (1906–1925)

 Gertrude Bernard was born on June 18, 1906, in Mattawa, Ontario, where she spent her childhood.
 Her mother, Mary Nash Ockiping, was Algonquin, while her father, Matthew Bernard, was Algonquin and Mohawk.
 Her father nicknamed her "Pony" because "she always ran, she never walked".
-Her mother died when she was four, and she was raised by her paternal grandmother.
+Her mother died when she was four, and she was raised till the age of about eleven by her paternal grandmother.
 "Catherine Papineau Bernard, 'Big Grandma', was a respected member of the community who combined a strong Catholic faith with a fierce pride in her heritage and the knowledge and crafts of her people."
 Bernard adored her grandmother, who related many memories of her beloved husband and taught her Mohawk customs.
 Bernard and her descendants were always proud of their Mohawk ancestry.
 At the age of eleven, her grandmother became too frail to care for her, and one of her aunts, with her family, moved in.
 Bernard proved to be a rebellious child and grew into a strongly independent young woman.

-In 1925 Bernard took a summer job as waitress at the island resort of Camp Wabikon, on Lake Temagami.
+In 1925, Bernard took a summer job as waitress at the island resort of Camp Wabikon, on Lake Temagami.
 Her biographer, Kristin Gleeson, writes: "At nineteen she was now a beautiful and energetic young woman with bobbed hair who dressed in riding breeches and shirt, though if the occasion demanded she would apply makeup – the very picture of a modern woman."

 She caught the eye of a guest at the resort, a wealthy New Yorker, who offered to pay her school fees.
 She and her father decided that in the fall she would attend Loretto Abbey, a Roman Catholic boarding school in Toronto.
 This was not to be, since later in the summer she would meet a guide working at the resort:

 A handsome mysterious man, dressed in a buckskin vest, a Hudson Bay belt and moccasins, Archie appeared to Gertie like the dashing daredevil heroes she idolized – Jesse James and Robin Hood.
 Compared to the bland wealthy vacationers, Archie reeked of adventure and excitement.
 Gertie found him so fascinating she wasted no time in discovering his name and that he was a guide.

 His name was Archibald Belaney and he would later come to be known as Grey Owl.
 He was 36, almost twice her age, and claimed to be the son of a Scottish man and an Apache woman and to have been born in Mexico.